abavisg/may-vibes-16/debate_day/README.md

 ## Features

+- **User-defined Topics** – Enter any debate topic for the AI agents to discuss
-- **Agent-Based Debate** – A Pro agent argues in support of the topic, while a Con agent argues against it, and a Moderator evaluates both arguments.
+- **Agent-Based Debate** – A Pro agent argues in support of the topic, while a Con agent argues against it, and a Moderator evaluates both arguments
-- **Local LLM Support** – Uses Ollama for local LLM integration, supporting llama3 models for private, cost-effective AI.
+- **Local LLM Support** – Uses Ollama for local LLM integration, supporting llama3 models for private, cost-effective AI
-- **Sequential Process Flow** – Pro -> Con -> Moderator for a structured debate format.
+- **Sequential Process Flow** – Pro -> Con -> Moderator for a structured debate format

 ---